Nexenta OS

-Nexenta OS, officially known as the Nexenta Core Platform, is a discontinued computer operating system based on OpenSolaris and Ubuntu that runs on IA-32- and x86-64-based systems.
+Nexenta OS, officially known as the Nexenta Core Platform, is a discontinued computer operating system based on the OpenSolaris kernel and Ubuntu user space that runs on IA-32- and x86-64-based systems.
 It emerged in fall 2005, after Sun Microsystems started the OpenSolaris project in June of that year.
 Nexenta Systems, Inc. initiated the project and sponsored its development.
 Nexenta OS version 1.0 was released in February 2008.

 In late 2011, the Nexenta OS brand was terminated and replaced with Illumian, which is derived from community development for illumos and OpenIndiana, but was distinguished by its use of Debian packaging.
 Illumian version 1.0 was released in February 2012.
 Following the initial release of Illumian in 2012, the Illumian project was discontinued.

 Repositories

 There were initially two official APT repositories: "testing" and "unstable", totalling more than 9000 packages.
 A third "stable" was added for the first official release.
 Nexenta OS is available as InstallCD and VMware images.
 A Live CD is also available, but only for releases up to alpha 5.

 Nexenta repositories follow the general Debian structure (main contrib non-free).
 Stable releases use a subset of this structure.
 Packages originate from Debian GNU/Linux.
 The nexenta.org website was retired in early 2012.